 - The Magic Candle series followed the dominant model of its time with six player-created adventurers.

-- The Eye of the Beholder series put an unusual spin on this: at the start of each game, you can create a party of four customizable PCs, but the actual limit is six, as you can additionally recruit up to two predefinied NPCs you meet on your adventures.
+- At the start of each Eye of the Beholder game, you can create a party of four customizable PCs, but the actual limit is six, as you can additionally recruit up to two predefinied NPCs you meet on your adventures.

 - All Infinity Engine games—Baldur's Gate, Planescape: Torment, and Icewind Dale—allowed up to six characters in the party, being straight-up implementations of the Dungeons & Dragons ruleset.
 IWD even lacked a designated "main" player character, allowing you to create an entire party from scratch in a deliberate throwback to the Gold Box era.